bob-collective/bob/docs/docs/learn/introduction/gateway/index.md

 1. Liquidity providers (LPs) temporarily lock wrapped Bitcoin (WBTC or tBTC) in escrow smart contracts on BOB.
 1. A user makes a request to the off-chain relayer to reserve some of the available liquidity.
 1. The user sends BTC to the liquidity provider's Bitcoin address.
-A hash of the user's order is included in the `OP_RETURN` of their transaction, including data such as the recipient's EVM address on BOB.
+A hash of the user's order is included in the `OP_RETURN` of their transaction, including data such as the recipient's EVM address on BOB and their desired strategy (i.e. their intent).
-1. The relayer trustlessly verifies the user's Bitcoin transaction by submitting a Merkle proof to an on-chain [Light Client](/learn/builder-guides/relay), granting the relayer permission to withdraw the LP's wrapped Bitcoin without needing to use an oracle.
+1. The relayer submits a Merkle proof of the user's Bitcoin transaction to an on-chain [Light Client](/learn/builder-guides/relay), granting the relayer permission to withdraw the LP's wrapped Bitcoin. **Encoding the user's order in their Bitcoin transaction makes it possible to trustlessly verify and complete the user's intent without using an oracle.**
 1. Gateway sends the LP's wrapped Bitcoin to the user's EVM address.
 If the user requested a Bitcoin LST/LRT, that token is minted using the LP's wrapped Bitcoin _before_ it is sent to the user.

 ## Architecture